EChesters/echesters.github.io/_posts/2016-4-8-ux-of-flags.md

 	<img src="/images/posts/london-underground.jpg" class="col-xs-12 position central small" alt="London underground flag flying over St James's Park station">
 </div>

 The first issue with using flags for languages is that it is not a one-to-one relationship.
 A language is spoken in multiple countries, and a country can have multiple official languages.
 For example, in China they have 8 official languages.
 So if a user selected a Chinese flag, which language should they expect?
 Another example is English.
-Personally I consider English to be a disease language, with odd words creeping into every language.
+Personally I consider English to be invasive, with words creeping into every language.
 But it is [an official language of many countries], from England and America, to India and the Philippines.

 Using flags to represent languages is a confusing design choice for everyone for more reasons than you might think.
 Language can be very personal, and is a huge part of your culture.
 I cannot stand it when I am presented with a Brazilian flag when selecting my resource in Portuguese.
 It’s not where the language originated from.
 It’s also the same when an American flag is used for selecting English.
 Language should balance reflecting the company's identity with target audience.
 It can be disheartening to see a British company use American spelling.

 > <i class="fa fa-quote-left"></i> I hate it when I get [X] flag for the [Y] language

 If you have ever brought this up for discussion, you’ll probably have heard that.
-Language is personal.
 You don’t want to be inducing hatred in your designs.
 Quite often the language selection comes very early on in your user journey.
 From there it doesn't set the right tone from the beginning.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I am OUTRAGED at these silly new <a href="https://twitter.com/OxfordWords">@OxfordWords</a>!
 Wasn&#39;t the laugh-till-you-cry emoji enough? <a href="https://t.co/saSrhCuQaF">https://t.co/saSrhCuQaF</a></p>&mdash; Mary Norris (@MaryNorrisTNY) <a href="https://twitter.com/MaryNorrisTNY/status/715877188868833280">April 1, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>